 Licensing/DEA: Cost for training licenses in the states of Kansas and Missouri will be paid by the program.
 Residents receive a "fee exempt" DEA certificate during their training, which can only be used at trainings sites.

 Life Support Training: Costs incurred for obtaining required life support training (Basic Life Support, Pediatric Advanced Support and Neonatal Resuscitation Program, Advanced Trauma Life Support), including any required renewals are covered by the program.

 American Academy of Pediatrics Membership: Cost of annual membership to the American Academy of Pediatrics is split between the residency program and the Kansas Chapter of the AAP.
 This allows residents access to Pedialink, which provides tools for training such as Board PREP online, Individual Learning Plans (ILP's), the Red Book and many more.

 Chair's International Medicine Grant: The Department of Pediatrics will make available a $1000 grant award for residents to complete an international rotation (mission work).
 Residents must apply for approval of the Chair's International Medicine Grant.

-Resident Travel Grant: The Department of Pediatrics will make available up to $500 for residents to travel to give presentations at meetings.
+Resident Travel Grant: Travel Grants are available through both the Pediatric Research Committee (up to $1000) as well as the Program (up to $500) for residents to travel to give presentations at meetings.

 Emergency Child Care: KU-Women in Medicine Society (WIMS) worked with Nannies of Kansas City Ltd. (NKCL) to provide our faculty and residents at the University of Kansas Medical Center, at a discounted group rate, a sick care option for their children.
 NKCL has 75 nannies on staff and are able to provide qualified and licensed professionals to come to your home and care for your child when they are ill.
 Parents are to work directly with NKCL.
 The fee can be reimbursed through the education fund.